hide

 find work within 2 months

-With such a high demand for EFL teachers there are plenty of entry-level positions to be found in Spain.
-Many teachers find work within state schools through programmes such as Meddeas , or in language schools across the country - of which there are many, even in small towns.
-But there are also short contracts to be found working for summer schools, which are a great way of dipping your toes in the world of TEFL and opportunities in more niche areas such as Business English.
+With such a high demand for EFL teachers, there are plenty of entry-level positions to be found in Spain.
+Many teachers find work within state schools through programmes such as Meddeas, or in language schools across the country - of which there are many, even in small towns.
+These more college-style schools hire lots of English speakers, and these schools are prevalent across the country.
+There are also short contracts to be found working for summer schools, which are a great way of introducing yourself to the world of TEFL.

-It’s little wonder it’s such a wildly popular destination with EFL teachers considering how easy it is to find work - that is, if you have the right to work within the country.
+It’s little wonder Spain is so popular, given how easy it is to find teaching English jobs - that is, if you have the right to work within the country.
 Teachers from outside of the EU will find it tricky to legally work in Spain, but will commonly obtain a student visa, which allows them to teach.
-As with any country it’s essential to understand the visa requirements before making any plans.
+As with any country, it’s essential to understand the visa requirements before making any plans.
+Various teaching programs in Spain require different teaching hours per week, and these programs often come with specific benefits or compensation.

 Download our teaching English in Europe guide